MCUdude/microUPDI/README.md

 ## Pro Micro hardware modification
 In order to get the mEDBG to run properly the AREF pin on the Arduino Pro Micro has to be connected to 5V.
 Sadly, the AREF pin is not available as a physical pin, so we have to do a small modification to the board itself.
 Solder a tiny wire from the capacitor to pin 1 on the voltage regulator as seen in the picture below.
-If this is not done you will [experience issues when trying to communicate with the target](https://www.avrfreaks.net/forum/standalone-medbg-updi-programmer-and-issues-avrdude). <br/>
+If this is not done you will [experience issues when trying to communicate with the target](https://www.avrfreaks.net/forum/standalone-medbg-updi-programmer-and-issues-avrdude).
+Note that by doing this modification you can't apply voltages higher than 5V to the *Raw* pin on the Pro Micro.
+But you would most likely not need the *Raw* pin in this application anyways.<br/>

 *Click to enlarge:*